Bi'ina: Israel

 During Operation Hiram, 29–31 October 1948, the village surrendered to the advancing Israeli army.
 Many of the villagers fled north but some remained and were not expelled.
 The village remained under martial law until 1966.

 In 1981, a Bedouin neighborhood was created in the village, populated by members of the Sawaed tribe from Rame.
 In 2001, the village was spread out over an area of some 30 dunams (7.4 acres).

+Voting Patterns

+In the 2022 election, 97 percent of voters in Bi'ina voted for the Arab parties, while 1 percent voted for the parties of the center-left coalition led by Yair Lapid and 1 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 39 percent voted for Ra'am, while 37 percent voted for the Hadash–Ta'al list and 24 percent voted for Balad.